 PSCI 520 Comparative Government

-Abhishek Chatterjee is an assistant professor of Political Science.
+Abhishek Chatterjee is an associate professor of Political Science.
 His primary research interests are comparative and international political economy, particularly the origins of states and financial markets, and the philosophy of social sciences, especially the relationship between ontology and research methods.

 He tends to write about himself in the third person and--unrelated to this latter proclivity--teaches such courses as political economy, state formation, and comparative politics/government (both introductory and graduate).